JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-plugin-releases.md

 <tr>
 <td>

-**0.5.3**
+**0.6.0**

-Released: 12 April, 2023
+Released: 24 May, 2023

 </td>
 <td>

-* Updated Kotlin and Compose versions.
+* Support of the new Canary Android Studio Hedgehog.
-* Fixed an Xcode project scheme parsing.
+* Updated versions of Kotlin, Gradle, and libraries in the Multiplatform project.
-* Added a scheme product type check.
+* Applied new [`targetHierarchy.default()`](whatsnew1820.md#new-approach-to-source-set-hierarchy) in the Multiplatform project.
-* `iosApp` scheme is now selected by default if presented.
+* Applied source set name suffixes to platform-specific files in the Multiplatform project.

 </td>
 <td>